Estecka/mc-invariable-paintings/README.md

 Invarpaint provides icons for vanilla paintings, but it does not currently generate icons for modded paintings.
 Those should be provided via resource packs.

 Custom icons are located at `/textures/<namespace>/item/painting/<variant>.png`, and matched to the variant with the corresponding id.
-Variants that lack a custom icon will fallback to a generic built-in one.
+Variants that lack a custom icon will fall back to a generic built-in one.

 Older versions of the mods relied on CIT-resewn, but this is no longer necessary.
 CIT-resewn is still compatible, and old texture packs should still be able to override Invarpaint's textures.
 However, switching to Invarpaint's specialized cit logic should be preferred to improve performances.